 We warmly welcome all enquiries and are here to guide you through every step of the admissions process.
-We offer private tours of the school during the week, although these may be conducted online, dependent on the restrictions in place.
+We offer private tours of the school during the week and hold regular weekend open events.

 Some frequently asked questions are answered below, but please do get in touch if you'd like further information about any aspect of the admissions process, or would like to arrange your visit.

 Mrs Laura Lachevre